razor-x/bsdznc/README.md

 ### Usage

-Include either the `bsdznc::default` recipe or the`bsdznc::znc` recipe.

-Alternatively, use the LWRP, e.g.,
+Include either the `bsdznc::default` recipe, or use the LWRP directly, e.g.,

 ```ruby
 bsdznc 'default' do